Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 .

 The City of Cape Town has achieved fairly consistent operating surpluses over the full period shown, with the exception of 2014/15 and, understandably, the 2019/20 financial year when COVID-19 hit.
 In the City of Johannesburg, operating revenue exceeded operating expenditure for most years until 2016/17, when the arrival of a coalition government coincided with an unexpected deficit because of a spike in expenditure.
 The situation recovered thereafter, and unlike Cape Town Johannesburg showed a surplus in 2019/20.
-However, over the last three years the situation has deteriorated considerably, with deficits of almost a billion Rand in 2021/22, R3,3 billion in 2022/23, and R3,7 billion in 2023/24.
+However, over the last four years the situation has deteriorated considerably, with deficits of almost a billion Rand in 2021/22, R3,3 billion in 2022/23, and R3,7 billion in 2023/24.
 While a surplus was projected for the financial year ending June 2025, the final outcome is awaited.

 Capital budgets

 In comparison the two cities show mixed performance, though in overall terms it is fair to say that Cape Town demonstrates tighter and more credible budgeting, and the ability to keep expenditure within the available revenue.
-However there is one area where Johannesburg clearly outperforms Cape Town, even while performance in both cities is weak.
+However there is one area where Johannesburg arguably outperforms Cape Town, even while performance in both cities is weak.

 Figures 9a and 9b compare the actual capital expenditure compared to budgeted capital expenditure, for the City of Johannesburg and the City of Cape Town, over the period 2008/09 to 2025/26.
 A well-run city will have a growing capital budget and capital expenditure close to 100% of budget, reflecting that plans to develop infrastructure are being realised.